sohamsshah/helium-compressor/README.md

 ## Developer Guide

 This section involves information for developers willing to contribute to the project. `Helium` is truly Open Source.
 Any sort of contribution to this project are highly appreciated.
 Read the [Contributing Guideline](./CONTRIBUTING.md) to learn more on how to setup development environment, propose bug fixes or improvements and how to build and test your changes to Helium.
+The brief explanation of the Compression algorithms used in Helium can be found [here](./ALGORITHM.md).

 ### Spinning up local dev setup